Spectral Functions of the Holstein Polaron: Exact and Approximate Solutions: DMFT for the Holstein polaron

 \subsection{Numerical implementation of the DMFT loop}

 We will now discuss step by step the self-consistency loop shown in Fig.~\ref{Supp:fig:DMFT_algorithm}.
 The DMFT loop starts by guessing the solution for the free propagator $G_0(\omega)$.
 Better guesses lead to fewer number of iterations, so depending on the parameter regime we take $G_0(\omega)$ to be either the Green's function in the Migdal approximation~\eqref{Supp:eq:Migadal_app} or the Green's function in the atomic limit~\eqref{Supp:eq:atomic}, since both of these expressions are analytically known.
 They correspond to the cases of very weak coupling and vanishing hopping, respectively.
 Next, the self-energy $\Sigma(\omega)$ is calculated using the impurity solver~(\ref{CFE}) and its generalization to finite temperatures \cite{SMCiuchi_1997}.
-In practice, these are implemented using the recursion relations.
-At finite temperatures they read as:
+In practice these are implemented using the recursion relations, which at finite temperature read as:

-In the $T=0$ case, the equations simplify and the self-energy can be written as $\Sigma(\omega) = B_0^{(0)}(\omega)$. $G(\omega)$ is the interacting Green's function of the impurity.
-The quantity $A_n^{(0)}(\omega)$ is just a finite fraction that takes into account the absorption of phonons.
-In practice it is usually evaluated using Eqs.~\eqref{Supp:eq:As} and~\eqref{Supp:eq:As_in_con}.
-Similarly, $B_n^{(0)}(\omega)$ is an infinite continued fraction, written and evaluated conveniently using the recursion relation \eqref{Supp:eq:Bs} and~\eqref{Supp:eq:As_in_con}, which takes into account the emission of phonons.
+Quantities $A_n^{(p)}$ and $B_n^{(p)}$ are determined recursively, starting from~\eqref{Supp:eq:As_in_con} and going back to~\eqref{Supp:eq:Bs} and~\eqref{Supp:eq:As}.
+Then, $G(\omega)$ is calculated using~\eqref{Supp:eq:trace}, which enables us to use Dyson Eq.~\eqref{Supp:num_dyson_eq} to obtain $\Sigma(\omega)$.
+For $T=0$ the equations simplify and the self-energy can be written as $\Sigma(\omega) = B_0^{(0)}(\omega)$, which coincides with Eq.~\eqref{CFE}.
+The physical interpretation of the quantities in Eq.~\eqref{Supp:eq:im_solver} is the following: $G(\omega)$ is the interacting Green's function of the impurity.
+The quantity $A_n^{(0)}(\omega)$ is just a finite fraction that takes into account the emission of phonons.
+Similarly, $B_n^{(0)}(\omega)$ is an infinite continued fraction, which takes into account the absorption of phonons.
 The infinite fraction $B_n^{(0)}(\omega)$ can be calculated accurately even if we truncate it $B_n^{(N)}(\omega)=0$, taking $N$ to be a number much larger than $\alpha^2$.
 The infinite series~\eqref{Supp:eq:trace} can also be truncated by using the number of terms $n_{max} \gg T/\omega_0$ \cite{SMCiuchi_1997}.

 Next step in the DMFT loop is calculating the local Green's function of the lattice using the self-energy $\Sigma(\omega)$ from the impurity solver.
 It is calculated as

 where $\rho(\epsilon)$ is the noninteracting density of states.
 This integral is convergent since we are integrating below the complex pole $\epsilon=\omega - \Sigma(\omega)$, as a consequence of the causality $\im \Sigma(\omega)<0$.
 However, numerical instabilities can arise due to the fact that the complex pole can be arbitrarily close to the real axis.
 Hence, the numerical integration of Eq.~\eqref{Supp:eq:Local_Green} requires additional care.
 In Sec.~\ref{DMFT_2_3D} we present a numerical procedure which solves this problem.
 However, in the 1d case these numerical instabilities are completely avoided since Eq.~\eqref{Supp:eq:Local_Green} admits an analytical solution, as shown in Sec.~\ref{calc_LGF_1d}.